WaletSec/waletsec.github.io/posts/2020-10-26-FluxCloud-Serverless-Hack.lu-Writeup.md

   We deployed our serverless instance.
 Now we need to find out where the flag is hidden.
 We can do this by looking into source files.

-  When you search for the word "flag" (e.g. with Search in VSCode) you can notice, that it only appears in waf.js and app.js files.
+  When you search for the word "flag" (e.g. with Search in VSCode) you can notice, that it only appears in files waf.js and app.js.
 Let's take a closer look.

   In app.js, there is a variable called "FLAG", with an environment variable assigned to it.
 That is the place where the flag is.